Home » Engineering » electronic & communication engineering » All about Radio (wireless) broadcasting,Transmission and reception

 Figure 4

-In digital communication, the analog signal before transmission is converted into digital signal.
+In digital communication, the system converts the analog signal into a digital signal before transmission.
 See Fig. 5.

 Figure 5